-- ◆ With the cruise control OFF (see dash light), press and release the RES button.
+- With the cruise control OFF (see dash light), press and release the RES button.
 Each time the switch is pressed and released, the idle will rise 25 RPMs, from 500-800 RPM.
 To lower the idle, press and release the SET button.
-Engine idle speed will decrease in 25 RPM increments. - ◆ With the Cruise Control ON, press and release the RES button once.
+Engine idle speed will decrease in 25 RPM increments. - With the Cruise Control ON, press and release the RES button once.
 Engine speed will increase to 1000 RPM.
 Push and hold the RES button.
 Engine speed will increase to 1500 RPM.
-Use CANCEL or turn the cruise control OFF to return the engine to an idle. - ◆ With the Cruise Control ON, press the SET button once.
+Turn off the cruise or depress the brake pedal to return the engine to idle. - With the Cruise Control ON, press the SET button once.
 Engine will increase to 1200 RPM.
 Press and hold the SET button, engine speed will decrease to 800 RPM.
-Use CANCEL or turn the cruise control OFF to return the engine to idle.
+Turn the cruise control off or depress the brake pedal to return the engine to idle.